-Dr. Amen helped the man obtain a transfer to another part of the company, where he wasn’t exposed to fumes, and then put him on a healthy brain treatment.
+Amen Clinics put him on a healthy brain treatment.
 Soon, not only did his brain scans show improved overall activity, but more importantly, he became himself again, and he and his wife agreed that their marital difficulties had been resolved.

 Does this kind of situation seem familiar to you?
-Do you sometimes wonder what happened to the person you married?
-At the Amen Clinics, we know how many factors can affect brain health and have unintended impact on marriages, and we take full personal histories before beginning SPECT imaging or recommending any treatment program.
-Call us today at 1-888-564-2700 or tell us more to schedule an appointment.
+Do you sometimes wonder what happened to the wonderful person you first met?
+At Amen Clinics, we know how many factors can affect brain health and have unintended impact on relationships.
+As part of a comprehensive evaluation, we take full personal histories before beginning SPECT imaging or recommending any treatment program.